quinscape/automaton-js/docs/reference.md

 object with `"name"` property, `"params"` array that contains at most one transition parameter and a `"code"` property containing the actual action code.

+The `"startState"` property contains the source of the initial start state, either a static view state name as string literal or a transition function expression.

 The `"scope"` property contains a `"name"` property and four array properties containing the collected member types.

+The `"extraConstants"` property contains an array of extra definitions for the process.
+These can be constants and functions, exported or not.

 ### observables
 name          | description